MB3hel/AzpenA746Work/DEVINFO.md

 [FCC ID](https://fccid.io/2ABKRA727) uses name "Dongguan Mingtel Digital Technology".
 Photos in the exhibits seem to be of an older A23 based tablet, but the name "Azpen" is used.

+This device attempts SD card boot before it attempts NAND boot.
+This is useful for unbricking.